ak-cell/Preprocessor-model/README.md

 # Preprocessor-model
-Analysing the preprocessor model by using and not using the machine learning tools
+Analysing the preprocessor with and without  using the machine learning tools